Diner: Cuisine

-Many diners serve casual inexpensive food, such as hamburgers, french fries, club sandwiches, and other simple fare, with menus resembling those from greasy spoon-style restaurants..
+Many diners serve casual inexpensive food, such as hamburgers, french fries, club sandwiches, and other simple fare, with menus resembling those from greasy spoon-style restaurants.
 Much of the food is grilled, as early diners were based around a grill.
-There is often an emphasis on breakfast foods such as eggs (including omelets), waffles, pancakes, and French toast.
+There is often an emphasis on breakfast foods such as eggs (including omelets), waffles, pancakes, and french toast.
 Some diners serve these "breakfast foods" throughout the business day and others that focus on breakfast may close in the early afternoon.
 These are most commonly known as pancake houses.
 Coffee is ubiquitous at diners.
 Many diners do not serve alcoholic drinks, although some may serve beer and inexpensive wine, while others—particularly in New Jersey and on Long Island—carry a full drink menu, including mixed drinks.
 Many diners serve hand-blended milkshakes.

 There is regional variation among diners with traditional food.
-In the U.S., Michigan and the Ohio Valley at "Coney Island–style" restaurants, coney dogs are served, as are certain types of Greek cuisine like gyros influenced by Greek diner owners.
+In the US, Michigan and the Ohio Valley at "Coney Island–style" restaurants, coney dogs are served, as are certain types of Greek cuisine like gyros influenced by Greek diner owners.
 In Indiana and Iowa, pork tenderloin sandwiches are often on the menu.
 The Northeast has more of a focus on seafood, with fried clams and fried shrimp commonly found in Maine and cheesesteak sandwiches and scrapple in Pennsylvania.
-Diners in the Southwest U.S. may serve tamales.
-In the southern U.S., typical breakfast dishes include grits, biscuits and gravy, and soul food such as fried chicken and collard greens.
+Diners in the Southwestern US may serve tamales.
+In the Southern US, typical breakfast dishes include grits, biscuits and gravy, and soul food such as fried chicken and collard greens.
 In New Jersey, the "Taylor Ham, Egg, and Cheese Sandwich" is a feature of many diners.
 Many diners have transparent display cases in or behind the counter for the desserts.
 It is common with new diners to have the desserts displayed in rotating pie cases.
 Typical desserts include a variety of pies and cheesecake.

 Immigrant influences

-Several international ethnic influences have been introduced into the diner industry in the U.S., because of generations of immigration.
-Many diners in the United States—especially in the Northeast—are owned or operated by first and second generation Americans.
-Greek-Americans, as well as Polish, Ukrainian, Eastern European Jews, Italian-Americans, Mexicans and Cubans, have notable presences depending on the area.
-These influences can be seen in certain frequent additions to diner menus, such as Greek moussaka, Slavic blintzes, and Jewish matzah ball soup, deli-style sandwiches (e.g., corned beef, pastrami, Reubens), and bagels and lox.
+Several international ethnic influences have been introduced into the diner industry in the US, because of generations of immigration.
+Many diners in the United States—especially in the Northeast—are owned or operated by first- and second-generation Americans.
+Greek Americans, as well as Polish, Ukrainian, Eastern European Jews, Italian Americans, Mexicans and Cubans, have notable presences depending on the area.
+These influences can be seen in certain frequent additions to diner menus, such as Greek moussaka and Pastitsio, Slavic blintzes, and Jewish chicken soup with matzah balls, deli-style sandwiches (e.g., corned beef, pastrami, Reubens), and bagels and lox.